 In 2023, global room nights increased 17% year-over-year driven primarily by the continued recovery from the COVID-19 pandemic in Asia and strong travel demand in Europe.
-In 2023, we saw the booking window expand compared to 2022, which benefited year-over-year room night growth in 2023.

 In the first quarter of 2024, global room nights increased 9% year-over-year driven primarily by healthy travel demand in Europe and Asia.
-In the second quarter of 2024, global room nights increased 7% year-over-year, sequentially slower than the first quarter of 2024 the booking window expanded compared primarily due to the first quarter of 2023, which benefited lower year-over-year room night growth in the first quarter of 2024.
-Europe.
+In the second quarter of 2024, global room nights increased 7% year-over-year, sequentially slower than the first quarter of 2024 primarily due to lower year-over-year growth in Europe.
+In the third quarter of 2024, global room nights increased 8%, sequentially faster than the second quarter of 2024 primarily due to higher year-over-year growth in Europe.